-Students may pursue the Certificate in European Studies by fullfilling existing requirements for majors, minors or honors in their respective disciplines and by completing $\bigstar 30$ in European coursework as follows:
+Students may pursue the Certificate in European Studies by fulfilling existing requirements for majors, minors or honors in their respective disciplines and by completing $\pm 30$ in European coursework as follows:

 - (1) ★24 in European Studies courses that: - a.
-Meet a distribution requirement of at least ★6 in each of the three areas - Some courses are applicaple to more than one distribution requirement; where this is the case, a course may be counted toward only one of the distribution requirements - c.
+Meet a distribution requirement of at least $\bigstar 6$ in each of the three areas of study - Some courses are applicable to more than one distribution requirement; where this is the case, a course may be counted toward only one of the distribution requirements - c.
 Have at least ★6 at the 400 level - d.
 Count no more than ★12 from courses in the student's declared major - (2) ★6 in an European language other than English at the 200 level (at the 300 level for Greek and Latin) or higher.

-Students completing the European Certificate program are strongly encouraged to take advantage of opportunities for study abroad in Europe, either in U of A programs such as the U of A School in Cortona, the UAlberta-Lille Program, in partner institutions, or in international internships offered through IIAI
+Students completing the European Certificate program are strongly encouraged to take advantage of opportunities for study abroad in Europe, either in U of A programs such as the U of A School in Cortona, in partner institutions, or in international internships offered through UAI.